rheight-sav/mllp-https/README.md

 ## Overview

-Convert MLLP to HTTP and vice versa.
+Convert MLLP to HTTP(S) and vice versa.

-`http2mllp` is an HTTP server that translates to MLLP.
+`http2mllp` is a HTTP server that translates to MLLP.

-`mllp2http` is an MLLP server that translates to HTTP.
+`mllp2http` is a MLLP server that translates to HTTP.

+`https2mllp` is a HTTPS server that translates to MLLP.

+`mllp2https` is a MLLP server that translates to HTTPS.

-Keywords: MLLP, HTTP, HL7, HL7 over HTTP
+Keywords: MLLP, HTTP, HTTPS, SSL/TLS, HL7

 ## Description